Blade Tidwell: Professional career

-New York Mets
+Draft and minor leagues (2022–2025)

-Tidwell was selected by the New York Mets in the second round with the 52nd overall selection of the 2022 Major League Baseball draft.
+The New York Mets selected Tidwell in the second round with the 52nd overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1.8 million.

 Tidwell made his professional debut with the rookie-level Florida Complex League Mets and was promoted to the Single-A St. Lucie Mets after one game.
 Over 9 1/3 innings pitched for the season, he went 0–1 with a 1.93 ERA, 11 strikeouts, and seven walks.
 Tidwell was assigned to the High-A Brooklyn Cyclones to begin the 2023 season.
 In late June, he was promoted to the Double-A Binghamton Rumble Ponies.
 Over 25 starts, Tidwell went 11–6 with a 3.57 ERA and 153 strikeouts over 116 innings.

 To open the 2024 season, Tidwell was assigned to Binghamton.
-In mid-May, he was promoted to the Syracuse Mets.
+In mid-May, he was promoted to the Triple-A Syracuse Mets.
 Over 26 games (22 starts) between the two teams, he posted a 3–13 record with a 4.86 ERA and 121 strikeouts over 122 1/3 innings.
 He was assigned to Syracuse to open the 2025 season.
+Tidwell pitched in 17 games for Syracuse during the season and went 6-4 with a 4.10 ERA.

+New York Mets (2025)

 On May 2, 2025, Tidwell was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut on May 4 in a start against the St. Louis Cardinals.
-Tidwell allowed six earned runs before being pulled from the game during the 4th inning.
+Tidwell allowed six earned runs on nine hits and three walks, alongside two strikeouts, before being pulled from the game during the fourth inning.
 On July 2, Tidwell earned his first career victory after allowing three runs and recording three strikeouts in 4 1/3 innings against the Milwaukee Brewers.
+Tidwell made four appearances (two starts) for the Mets and pitched to a 1-1 record, a 9.00 ERA, 10 strikeouts and 10 walks across 15 innings.